-Refer to the Think Like... a Journalist and Political Scientist cards (pg.
-72, 71).
+Refer to the Think Like... a Journalist and Political Scientist cards.

-- Discuss the biography and questions on the card to learn more about why Henry Peter Scholte left his home country and his impact on Pella, Iowa. - 6 Summative: Have students use all four sources: Great Bartholdi Statue, Sivell ship manifest, passenger contract and "Land of Promise" photograph to write about or explain how the four connect to each other.
+• Discuss the biography and questions on the card to learn more about why Henry Peter Scholte left his home country and his impact on Pella, Iowa.

+6 Formative Assessment: Have students use all four sources: Great Bartholdi Statue, Sivell ship manifest, passenger contract and "Land of Promise" photograph to write about or explain how the four connect to each other.
 This can be done individually, in small groups or as an in-class discussion.